Advancing the Use of Evidence and Economics in State Government Policymaking

-In 2016 and 2017, WSIPP’s “evidence and economics” approach will expand into new research areas, including aging and higher education.
-WSIPP will also update and substantively extend analyses in previous areas, such as health care, children's services, workforce development, and crime.
+In 2018, WSIPP’s “evidence and economics” approach has expanded into new research areas, including aging and higher education.
+WSIPP will also update and extend analyses in previous areas, such as children's mental health, public health, and prevention.

 The 2017 Washington State Legislature directed WSIPP to complete a study measuring the outcomes for youth who have received extended foster care services pursuant to RCW 74.13.031(11).
 The study will include measurements of any savings to state and local governments and compare outcomes for youth who have received extended foster care services pursuant to RCW 74.13.031(11) with youth who aged out of foster care when they turned 18.
-To the extent possible, the study will also include a comparison of other state extended foster care programs and a review of studies that have been completed that measure the outcomes of those programs.
+To the extent possible, the study will also include a comparison of extended foster care programs in other states and a review of the available research on those programs.

-A preliminary report is due to the legislature by December 1, 2018.
-A final report is due to the legislature by December 1, 2019.
+A preliminary report is due to the legislature by December 1, 2018, with a final report due by December 1, 2019.

-A preliminary report is due to the legislature by December 1, 2018.
-A final report is due to the legislature by June 30, 2020.
+A preliminary report is due to the legislature by December 1, 2018, with a final report due by June 30, 2020.

-The 2015 Washington State Legislature directed the Washington State Institute for Public Policy (WSIPP) to complete an evaluation of the College Bound Scholarship Program, emphasizing degree completion rates at second and postsecondary levels.
+The 2015 Washington State Legislature directed WSIPP to complete an evaluation of the College Bound Scholarship Program, emphasizing degree completion rates at secondary and postsecondary levels.
 The study will include, but is not limited to, the following: